nehakalra54/acrolinx-sidebar-demo-osx/README.md

 ![Show Sidebar Menu](./Documents/AcrolinxMenu.png)

 * It would open a sidebar.
-Provide server credentials to login.
+Provide server credentials to log in.

 ![Sidebar Login Screen](./Documents/SidebarLogin.png)